 It is immoral, to tell women what kind of feelings are acceptable after they had an abortion.

-It is immoral, to not pay women fair wages and then shame them when they have an abortion because they know they can barely support the child(ren) they already have.
+It is immoral, to not pay women fair wages and then shame them when they have an abortion because of knowing they can barely support the child(ren) they already have.

-It is immoral, to use the force of government to make everyone live by the precepts of one religion, especially when is not their own religion.
+It is immoral, to use the force of government to make everyone live by the precepts of one religion, especially when it is not their religion.

 Photo by Elisabetta Foco on Unsplash